County of London Yeomanry: 2nd County of London Yeomanry (Westminster Dragoons)

 The 2nd County of London Yeomanry (Westminster Dragoons) was a volunteer cavalry regiment originally raised in 1779.
 It also saw action in the Second Boer War, in the First World War and in the Second World War.
-Its lineage is maintained by C&S (Westminster Dragoons) Squadron, the Royal Yeomanry.
+Its lineage is maintained by F Squadron, the Royal Yeomanry.

 3rd County of London Yeomanry (Sharpshooters)

 The 3rd County of London Yeomanry (Sharpshooters) was a volunteer cavalry regiment originally raised in 1901.
 It also saw action in the Second Boer War, in the First World War and in the Second World War.
 It amalgamated to form the 3rd/4th County of London Yeomanry (Sharpshooters) in 1944.

 4th County of London Yeomanry

 The 4th County of London Yeomanry was a volunteer cavalry regiment originally raised in 1901.
 It saw action in the Second Boer War and in the First World War and was disbanded in 1924.

 4th County of London Yeomanry (Sharpshooters)

 The 4th County of London Yeomanry (Sharpshooters) was a volunteer cavalry regiment originally raised in 1939.
 It saw action in the Second World War and it was then amalgamated to form the 3rd/4th County of London Yeomanry (Sharpshooters) in 1944.